dasistwas/eu_einvoice/README.md

 ### Sales Invoice

 To create a new eInvoice, open a **Sales Invoice** and click on "..." > "Download eInvoice".
+This will generate an XML file that you can send to your customer.

+When you open the print preview of the **Sales Invoice** and click on "PDF", the generated PDF file will have the e-invoice XML embedded.

+> [!TIP]
+> You can test both XML and PDF+XML files by re-importing them, using the "Import eInvoice" DocType.

 For german government customers, the "Leitwegs-ID" should be entered into the field _Customer's Purchase Order_ of the **Sales Invoice**.
 This way it will show up in the XML's `BuyerReference` element.